 Yachting Monthly has launched a new journalism award in memory of Brian and Lesley Black, which aims to recognise the…

-Yachting Monthly has established the Brian Black Memorial Award for marine environmental journalism.
-Here are the details of how to…
+Yachting Monthly's Brian Black Memorial Award for marine environmental journalism with B&G returns for 2022.
+Here are the details of…

 Marine electronics company B&G announces sponsorship of the Brian Black Memorial Award for marine environmental journalism, with £3,000 and other…